quantumjim/csv2terrain/README.md

 ## csv2terrain

 This is a mod for [Minetest](https://github.com/minetest/).
 It has been designed to be used in conjunction with the `default` mod of the Minetest game.
+Details on how to install a Minetest mod are [here](https://dev.minetest.net/Installing_Mods).

 This mod reads in data from 'blocks.csv', a user provided csv file which should have lines of the form